Academic Support Services (Success Starts Here)

 Peer Tutoring Program

 The Learning Center and Disability Services office is dedicated to providing quality tutoring for many undergraduate courses.
 Tutors at the Learning Center are recommended by faculty and hired for both their knowledge and ability to communicate.
 Tutors help students work through coursework, regardless of the students' abilities or skill levels.
-Please visit us in person or call 773-298-3956 to schedule an appointment.
+Please visit us in person or call 773-298-3956 to go over our tutoring schedules for each academic semester.

 Supplemental Instruction (SI) Program